Nemesis9450/Speech-Emotion-Recognition/README.md

  Here is the python file:

-Result: On obeserving we can see that Optimiser __with Early stopping and learning rate reduction has given a accuracy of __ in __ epoch , so we have achieved greater accuracy in less computational power as well as our model is also conserved.
+Result: On obeserving we can see that Optimiser Adamax with Early stopping and learning rate reduction has given a accuracy of 96.48% in 100 epoch , so we have achieved greater accuracy as well as our model is also conserved.

+Without Callback: Accuracy=96.12%

+With Callbacks: Accuracy=96.48%

 ### Validation Accuracy: